 A Few Extra Moving-Related Tips

-Although we’ve covered the most important things about relocating during the holidays, we always have a few extra tips to share:
+Although we’ve covered the most important things about relocating during the holidays, we always have a few extra packing tips and tricks to share:

 - Big box – light weight.
 As a rule of thumb, heavier items should go into small boxes, while lighter objects can be placed in larger ones.

 With these tips in mind, all you have to do is contact a reliable moving company to relocate your belongings to a new home and provide auto transport and storage space if necessary.
+If you’re thinking about transporting your car across the country, be sure to check first how does car shipping works.
 If you are unsure whether the mover you are considering is reputable and professional, explore the reviews section on their website.